Apply

 Who should apply?

 We particularly want to support emerging and mid-career artists who don’t or haven’t had much access to resources like this one.
-If you plan to attend other residencies this year, we ask that you please leave room for someone else to be invited to Hewnoaks.
 We focus on short term residency periods that are meaningful to artists who aren’t able to attend the many longer-duration residencies that are out there.
+We give preference to artists who live and work in Maine (at least 50% of the year).

 Hewnoaks has supported visual artists, writers, musicians, filmmakers, performing artists, curators, and others who work across disciplines.
-We don’t offer traditional studio spaces, but many folks have been able to make use of the historic property.
+We don’t offer traditional studio spaces, but many folks have been able to make inventine use of the spaces within cabins and throughout the historic property.

 Students, whether in graduate school, university or otherwise, are not eligible (group applications that include a student are also not eligible).